CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 ## Vimeo Objects

-Vimeo video items are supported in Item pages via the `item_video` "display_template".
+Vimeo video items are supported in Item pages via the `video` "display_template".
-Provide the full Vimeo video link in "object_download" field.
+Provide the full Vimeo video link in "object_location" field.